xDaryamo/puccini/puccini-js/README.md

 `exec` creates a specialized JavaScript environment in which to run the code, providing  access to the parsed Clout structure as well as a few helper functions.

-The default format for input/output is YAML, but you can switch to JSON using `--format/-f`.
+The default format for output is YAML, but you can switch to JSON or XML using `--format/-f`.
 Note that Clout in JSON may lose some type information (e.g. JSON doesn't distinguish between an integer and a float).